 Once the three-credit practicum experience has been completed, students will pursue a six-credit internship including six hundred clock hours in a supervised setting reflective of their professional goals (mental health or school setting).
 The setting shall provide an advanced level of supervised practical counseling experience.
 Students will gain practice in performing the work of counselors, providing direct service.
 The internship courses presume increased responsibility and ongoing practical experience in the counseling profession - whether in agencies, hospitals, or schools.
 Success in the internship is a requirement for graduation.
 Weekly class meetings provide group supervision by faculty and a shared learning process.
 Prior to initiating this course, students will be informed of internship policies and will indicate their agreement to uphold internship standards.
-Each student is required to obtain professional liability insurance from the university and secures an additional policy usually through their professional associations (ACA, ASCA, AATA).
-Individual sites may require other assurances, for example, fingerprinting, health screening or background checks.
+Each student obtains professional liability insurance from the university and individual sites may require other assurances, for example, fingerprinting, health screening or background checks.
 Advisor approval required.
-Prerequisites for CPS 688a: CPS 590, CPS 663; Prerequisite for CPS 688b: CPS 688a; Prerequisites for CPS 690a: CPS 590, CPS 663; Prerequisite for CPS 690b: CPS 690a; Prerequisite for CPS 690c: CPS 690b.